torrinworx/Blend_My_NFTs/README.md

 The generated 3D models will appear in the folder 3D_Model_Output

-## How Rarity works
+## How to use Rarity

-Rarity is a percentage value and accepts fractions like 0.001%, but they must be specified with decimals in the naming.
-For ease of use the percentages need to add up to 100%:
+Rarity is a percentage value and accepts fractions like 0.001%, but they must be specified with decimals in the naming (fraction like 1/2 or 3/5 are not permitted in the naming structure).
+For ease of use the percentages should add up to 100%:

 ```
 33% + 33% + 33% + 1% = 100%